Dave Hill Doesn’t Live Here Anymore

 Maybe I learned a little bit about Dave, his family, New York City and Northeastern Ohio by reading this book, and maybe I didn’t.
 They’re fascinating stories, though, and I suspect most of us will be able to relate one way or another.
 Maybe the book’s most universal angle is we all have to move forward eventually.
 That, and the fact that we all get soaked in someone else’s urine sooner or later.

 If you’re unfamiliar with Dave’s writing, here’s a sample.
-He wrote the script for this video, posted on his official YouTube account (strong language, but we can handle it, can’t we?):
+He wrote the script for this video, posted on his official YouTube account (strong language, but we can handle it, right?):